Duncan L. Gordon

 Founder & Board Chair (1965-1972 & 1974-1987)

-Born in 1914, Duncan Lockhart Gordon was the youngest of the three sons of Lt.
-Colonel Harry Duncan Lockhart Gordon.
+Born in 1914, Duncan Lockhart Gordon was the third son of Lt.
+Colonel Harry Duncan Lockhart Gordon and Kathleen H. Cassels' five children.
 Like his father and two older brothers, he was educated at Upper Canada College in Toronto and the Royal Military College in Kingston.

 He served in uniform from the beginning to the end of the Second World War—more than six years—and rose to the rank of Lt.
 Colonel.
 While fighting with Canadian forces in Italy, Duncan was wounded at the battle of Monte Casino.
 He was awarded the Member of the British Empire (MBE) medal as well as the Italy Star and other military campaign decorations